-The audit plan was expanded to include an evaluation of the operation of the emission test benches.
-An additional site visit was completed on December 4, 2017 to specifically evaluate the processes associated with the emission test benches.
+The audit plan included an evaluation of the operation of the emission test benches that was conducted on September 28, 2018.
+The scope of this portion of the audit was to evaluate the processes associated with the emission test benches.
 Bureau Veritas evaluated the operation of the test benches in order to complete a comparison of the applicable US environmental regulatory requirements as outlined during audit preparation with the test results.